huangiris17/recommendations/README.md

 [![BDD Testing](https://github.com/CSCI-GA-2820-SP24-003/recommendations/actions/workflows/bdd.yml/badge.svg)](https://github.com/CSCI-GA-2820-SP24-003/recommendations/actions)
 [![codecov](https://codecov.io/gh/CSCI-GA-2820-SP24-003/recommendations/graph/badge.svg?token=UIX15W64TK)](https://codecov.io/gh/CSCI-GA-2820-SP24-003/recommendations)

-The project is based on [NYU DevOps Project Template](https://github.com/nyu-devops/project-template)

-The TDD testing (pytest) is based on [NYU DevOps Lab Flask TDD](https://github.com/nyu-devops/lab-flask-tdd)

-The k8s templates are based on [NYU DevOps Lab Kubernetes](https://github.com/nyu-devops/lab-kubernetes)

-The BDD testing (behave) is based on [NYU DevOps Lab Flask BDD](https://github.com/nyu-devops/lab-flask-bdd)

 ## Overview

+This project is a RESTful service managing relationships between two products.

-This course project is the backend for an eCommerce website as a collection of RESTful services.
+This project is part of a course project that is the backend for an eCommerce website as a collection of RESTful services.
 The class is divided into 9 squads, and each squad develops and runs a service end-to-end.
 This repo belongs to the Recommendations Squad who is responsible for managing relationships between two products.

 ## Contents